pgRouting/pgrouting/src/convinience/doc/vids_to_dmatrix.rst

 ``pgr_vidsToDMatrix`` - Creates a distances matrix from an array of ``vertex_id``.

-.. note::  This is a proposed function
+.. warning::  This is a proposed function

      - Is not officially in the release.
      - Name could change.